prayas46/ExoClassifier/DEPLOYMENT.md

 This project includes a solution for CORS issues when deploying to Vercel.
 The backend API at `https://exoplanet-classifier-backend-api.onrender.com` doesn't allow cross-origin requests from arbitrary domains.

+## Batch Processing Fix

+Additionally, the CSV batch processing has been updated to work around the file upload CORS limitation by:
+- Processing CSV files locally in the browser
+- Making individual prediction requests for each row
+- Combining results into a batch response
+- This ensures compatibility with the proxy system

 ## Solution: Vercel Serverless Proxy

 We've implemented a Vercel serverless function (`/api/proxy.js`) that acts as a proxy to handle CORS: